camilaavila-dev/1st/readme.md

 Hello world! :)

-This is my first project here!
+This is my first repositorie here!
+These are just a few exercises while I learn Python.

 See ya!